Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - a delayed-readback frame attribution bug in multi-pass headless rendering was fixed by stamping each offscreen capture with the submitting `SessionUserId` at submission time
 - The next browser-facing step after the migration is turning the browser shell plus authoritative session into a real single-user scene editor, not more work on a server-hosted prototype page
 - Collaboration should continue to follow that same authoritative command/event path after the single-user authoring loop is stable, rather than leading the roadmap ahead of core editor behavior
+- `scene-editing` branch introduces the first authoritative object-lifecycle commands: `CreateObjectCommand`, `DuplicateObjectCommand`, and `DeleteObjectCommand`, with matching `ObjectCreatedEvent` and `ObjectDeletedEvent` authoritative events
+- All scene objects are now backed by an Instance-class hierarchy rooted at a `DataModel` node, mimicking the Roblox object model; `EditorSession` owns the live `DataModel` tree and keeps `EditorSceneState::Items` synchronized as a derived projection
+- Concrete scene Instance subclasses introduced: `SceneFolder`, `SceneMeshObject`, `SceneLight`, `SceneCamera`, and `SceneActor` under `Axiom/CoreInstance/SceneInstances.h`
+- `SetSceneState` and `SetSceneItems` now rebuild the Instance tree from snapshot data, enabling round-trip snapshot rehydration
+- Deep subtree duplication is supported: duplicating a folder clones all descendant Instances and their `ObjectDetails` entries with fresh unique IDs and display names
+- Delete removes the entire Instance subtree, strips all descendant entries from `ObjectDetailsById` and `MeshInstances`, and clears any selections pointing at deleted objects
+- New object creation always parents to the "world" `SceneFolder` (direct child of `DataModel`); valid built-in templates are `Folder`, `Mesh`, `Light`, `Camera`, and `Actor`
+- Added 16 focused tests in `Tests/SceneLifecycleTests.cpp` covering create, duplicate, delete, all rejection cases, uniqueness generation, and snapshot rehydration

 ## 1. Executive Summary
 WraithEngine will evolve from a single-process native editor into a distributed platform with one shared C++ engine runtime that supports two execution styles: